Fukura-an

 According to a 2023 survey by Japan’s Cabinet Office, more than 1.15 million people in Japan are living in a state of social withdrawal.
 Among them, approximately 541,000 are aged between 15 and 39, and around 613,000 are aged 40 to 64.
 This form of isolation is known as hikikomori (引きこもり).
 While originally seen as a youth phenomenon, it now affects people of all ages.

-Even more alarming is the fact that, in 2024, Japan recorded a tragic all-time high of 527 suicides among schoolchildren.
-This included 15 elementary school students (ages 6–12), 163 middle school students (ages 13–15), and 349 high school students (ages 16–18).
+Even more alarming: in 2024, Japan recorded a tragic all-time high of 527 suicides among schoolchildren – the highest number ever recorded.
 Suicide remains the leading cause of death among Japanese youth aged 10 to 19.

 The FUKURA-AN Project: A Safe Space to Breathe Again

-The project offers nature-based day retreats, intentionally held without parents or legal guardians present.
-These days are not about performance or achievement – they are about simply being together: sharing time in nature, eating together, relaxing, talking or just being in silence.
-Stepping outside the familiar environment, even for a single day, can spark a powerful shift: from isolation to connection, from despair to hope.
+Our nature-based day retreats are held intentionally without parents or guardians.
+These days are not about performance or achievement – they are about simply being together: sharing time in nature, cooking and eating together, talking, relaxing, or simply enjoying silence.

 The Location

-The project was led by Kazu and Mark Huggler of the Three Cranes Association (Switzerland), who initiated and designed the concept, together with Miwako Huggler, Kazu’s mother, who resides at Fukura-an.
-The event was intentionally held without the presence of parents or guardians.
+The project was led by Kazu and Mark Huggler of the Three Cranes Association, together with Miwako Huggler, who resides at Fukura-an.
 For many of the children, it was the first time they spent a whole day away from home with others.

-• Time and freedom to explore the garden and house, to relax, to talk, to play – or simply to be.
+Free time to explore the garden and house, to relax, talk, or play without pressure.

-• Walk to the nearby beach, where the children could experience the element Water (水 mizu) – feel the ocean, breathe the salt air, and take in the vastness of the sea.
+Walk to the nearby beach, where the children experienced the element Water (水 mizu) – feeling the ocean, breathing the salt air, and taking in the vastness of the sea.

 Results and Feedback

-This first pilot retreat was a moving and memorable success.
-All children ate with appetite and enjoyment; many voluntarily helped prepare the food.
-Curiosity blossomed.
-They began talking, asking questions, laughing, and connecting – both with peers and adults.
+The pilot retreat was a moving success.
+Children began eating with appetite and joy, asked questions, laughed, and connected with peers and adults.
 The atmosphere remained calm, open, and harmonious throughout the day.

 Learn More